-As described by Clayton Christensen, a Harvard professor, and businessman, disruptive innovation means rejecting the needs of the customer right now in favor of new methods and technology that will meet their future needs.
+As described by Clayton Christensen, a Harvard professor, and businessman, disruptive innovation means rejecting the needs of the customer right now in favour of new methods and technology that will meet their future needs.

 15. Tribes: We Need You To Lead Us by Seth Godin

 Seth Godin shares a winning formula to step outside of the status quo and do meaningful work that will inspire others to follow you.

 Read Tribes, one of the best leadership books and then continue by reading the contents on his blog.
 You will understand that his methods will help you get noticed with a lasting legacy.